abriljordan/ga_blog/docs/working-with-dashboard/working-with-dashboard.md

   <summary>
   Delete Card
   </summary>
-  * Navigate the Card and click the Gear button, then click Delete Dashboard.
+  * Navigate the Card and click the Gear button, then click Delete Card.
 </details>

 <details markdown="block">